 Understanding Stress and Its Effects on the Body

 Stress is a complex psychological and physiological response when encountering a perceived threat or challenge.
-It encompasses a range of experiences and can be categorized into two primary types: acute stress and chronic stress.
-Acute stress is short-term and often arises from immediate pressures, such as completing a project or facing an unexpected event.
+It encompasses a range of experiences and can be categorised into two primary types: acute stress and chronic stress.
+Acute stress is a short-term response that often arises from immediate pressures, such as completing a project or facing an unexpected event.
 In contrast, chronic stress persists over a longer duration, usually resulting from ongoing challenges, such as a demanding job or complex personal relationships.

 When one experiences stress, the body initiates a response known as the ‘fight-or-flight’ reaction.
 This biological process involves the release of stress hormones, primarily cortisol and adrenaline, into the bloodstream.
-Cortisol, often called the “stress hormone,” is critical in several bodily functions, including metabolism and immune response.
+Cortisol, often referred to as the “stress hormone,” plays a crucial role in several bodily functions, including metabolism and immune response.
 While acute stress can be beneficial in activating necessary bodily functions, prolonged exposure to high cortisol levels can lead to significant physiological changes.

 Chronic stress can disrupt the body’s metabolic processes, influencing energy utilisation and storage.
 Research indicates that sustained high cortisol levels may increase appetite and cravings for high-calorie foods, contributing to undesirable weight gain.
 This increase in food consumption, particularly cravings for sugars and fats, can be attributed to the fact that the body is in a constant state of alertness, prompting individuals to seek comfort through food.